 The constitution of India is considered as the longest written constitution of any sovereign nation in the world.
 At its birth, it had 395 articles in 22 parts and 8 Schedules and it currently has a Preamble, 25 Parts with 12 schedules, 5 appendices, 101 amendment and 448 articles.
 January 26 is celebrated as the Republic Day every year.
-The importance of the Constitution was given effect after 67 years and later on, it was amended 101 times also.

-Fundamental rights and DPSP as cherished in the Constitution of India together comprises the human rights of an individual.
+The importance of the the human rights of an individual.
 The Constitution expresses fundamental rights as an idea which appeared in India in 1928 itself.
 The Motilal Committee Report of 1928 clearly shows inalienable rights derived from the Bill of Rights enshrined in the American Constitution to be given to the individual.
-These rights were preserved in Part III of the Indian Constitution. of India.
+These rights were preserved in Part III of the Indian Constitution.